top of page

 Can I wash my boat?

-Washing boats with soap and detergents at home is not permitted.
-The rinsing of boats and flushing of boat motors is permitted at a commercial establishment or using water from one’s residence conservatively.
+Yes, you can hand wash your boat or other vehicles at home on your designated watering day shown here, but only if you use a 5-gallon bucket.
+Washing boats with soap and detergents using a hose is not permitted.
+Additionally, the rinsing of boats and flushing of boat motors is permitted at a commercial establishment or using water from one’s residence conservatively.
 Rinsing boats and motors should be done in a manner that does not waste water.

 11